Restaurants in Sorrento

 - Lunch is served from 12:30pm to 3:00pm and dinner from 7:30pm to 11pm (or even later in the summer).
 That said, there are many restaurants which serve meals all day long, so you can have a late lunch or an early dinner.

 - Cafès (called bars in Italy) are different from restaurants.
-We don't recommend eating at any establishment which calls itself a "bar" (those lining Piazza Tasso, for example), which usually only offer food which is frozen or pre-prepared.
+We don't recommend eating at any establishment which calls itself a "bar" (those lining Piazza Tasso, for example), which usually only offer food that is frozen or pre-prepared.
 Follow the Italians' lead and only order drinks at the bar.
 Vice versa, it is bad form to occupy a restaurant table if you are only ordering drinks and not a full meal.

-- It's a good idea to reserve a table before hand, especially for dinner...though it is perfectly fine to stop in and request a table spur of the moment without having previously reserved.
+- It's a good idea to reserve a table beforehand, especially for dinner...though it is perfectly fine to stop in and request a table spur of the moment without having previously reserved.
 A day before, or even during the day for the same evening, is usually sufficient to be able to reserve a table in all but the most popular restaurants.

 - Italian cuisine does not generally center around a "main dish", but instead consists of a series of courses from appetizer (antipasto), a first course of pasta or rice (primo), a second course of meat or fish and vegetable side dishes (secondo), and dolce.
 Italians usually order only two or three courses, between an antipasto, either a primo or a secondo, and dessert...unless it's a special occasion!
 Side dishes must be ordered separately, as they usually are not automatically included with the second course.